 Summer is the season of thunderstorms and even heat-based electrical outages.
 With that in mind, make sure to protect sensitive electronics from power surges.

-Computers are particularly fragile, and you don’t want your data fried by a brownout that lasts three seconds.
+Computers are particularly fragile, and you don’t want your data fried by a brownout that lasts 3 seconds.
 Take the time to connect everything to a surge protector.

-While we’re on electrical, manufacturer guidelines recommend that the electrical outlets used in bathrooms and outdoors to protect against electrocutions be tested at least once a month and after every power outage.
+While we’re on electrical, we should note that manufacturer guidelines recommend that the electrical outlets used in bathrooms and outdoors to protect against electrocutions be tested at least once a month and after every power outage.

 Treat Your Pool And Hot Tub

 Summer is also the time to take the cover off the pool and clean it up so it can be used.
 The most important things are to make sure there’s nothing floating in the water and that the pool is properly chlorinated.